-The meeting will be held online from Wednesday, April 7 - Sunday, April 11, 2021, and will feature nearly 3,000 presentations, posters, workshops, and field trips by leading scholars, experts, and researchers.
+The 2021 Annual Meeting will be held online from Wednesday, April 7 - Sunday, April 11, 2021, and will feature nearly 3,000 presentations, posters, workshops, and field trips by leading scholars, experts, and researchers.

 The Annual Meeting of the AAG is quite possibly the largest geography conference in the world.
 This year, 4,331 geographers will come together from the U.S., Canada, and nearly 60 other countries for five days of intensive programming: paper presentations, panels, workshops, and networking events.
 With thousands of different papers and presentations scheduled throughout the conference, you’ll find no shortage of activities that reflect your specific interests within the field of geography.

 Resources to Help You Thrive

 A special feature of this year’s meeting is the enhanced Meridian Space, featuring sessions, workshops, and informal gatherings aimed at supporting the professional development and well-being of our members and attendees.
 Meridian Space events will be available on our meeting platform to all registrants.
 Register now for AAG 2021.

 First Time Attending, or Need a Refresher?

 Make plans to attend the Newcomers Meeting at 8 a.m.
 (Pacific Time) on Wednesday, April 7.